EpiModel/EpiModel-Gallery/2019-03-HIV/README.md

 * `ART.Discontinuance.Rate`: the rate in which persons living with HIV and receiving ART discontinue their treatment
 * `ART.Progression.Reduction.Rate`: a scalar multiplier for the decreased relative progression to subsequent HIV infectious phases for individuals receiving ART treatment
 * `arrival.rate`: a scalar for the rate of arrivals per person per week
-* `departure.rate`: the standard departure rate of the population.
-For disease status of `"i"`, this rate is multiplied by the `departure.disease.mult` explained below
+* `departure.rate`: the standard departure rate of the population
-* `departure.disease.mult`: a scalar multiplier for the increased relative risk of departure for persons with a disease status of `"i"'

 ### Additional References
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5091800/